 I have spoken about some of my challenges regarding discrimination.
 After my experience, I decided to join a Facebook group for the Deaf and Hard of Hearing to connect with others.
 It has been about six months since I joined this group of people worldwide, sharing good and bad experiences.
 Unfortunately, many people have expressed a lot of frustration they deal with daily life.
 The biggest disappointment is that discrimination against the deaf and HOH is still alive and impacting many lives.

 When I say discrimination, I am not just talking about the workforce.
-I am talking about in the community, at home, with friends, and workplace.
-I always knew my incidents were not isolated and that I was not alone with a lot of my experiences.
-I discovered that many people, especially those that struggle with hearing loss, feel defeated and helpless.
+I am talking about the community, at home, with friends, and workplace.
+I always knew my incidents were not isolated, and I was not alone in many of my experiences.
+I discovered that many people, especially those who struggle with hearing loss, feel defeated and helpless.
 The struggle is real and impacts every aspect of their lives.

-Today someone posted that their hearing aid broke and that their work refuses to schedule them.
+Today, someone posted that their hearing aid broke, and their work refuses to schedule them.
 In other words, telling them they cannot come to work because they cannot hear.
-This might sound crazy and even unlikely, but trust me, this happens often.
+This might sound unbelievable and even unlikely, but trust me, this happens often.
 I found myself in a very similar situation.
 My hearing aid broke, and my work was brutal.
 There was no sympathy, compassion, understanding, or support.
 Instead, they took advantage of my situation and made the job difficult for me to ensure that I would quit.

-Every time someone posts about another situation between their spouse, friend, or co-worker, the difficulty they are going through pains me.
-Another post was about a man hurting his spouse who was yelling at him for not hearing.
+Whenever someone posts about another situation between their spouse, friend, or co-worker, the difficulty they face pains me.
+Another post was about a man hurting his spouse, who was yelling at him for not hearing.
 This should not happen, but it does.
-So you can see a disability does not just impact work-life but personal life and the ability to connect within the community.
+So you can see a disability impacts not just work-life but personal life and the ability to connect within the community.
 When will this stop?
-Not any time soon.
+Not anytime soon.
 I feel bad for those unlucky who do not have the support.
 I had to fight for myself for many years.
 Even my poor husband felt helpless, not knowing what to say or do when I was going through the unfortunate events with my previous job.
 I hope that my luck lasts a while with my current job.
-When you have a disability, you learn to be thankful and pray that it will stay.
+When you have a disability, you learn to be thankful and pray it will stay.
 Anything can change, and the ship will sink.
 I loved my previous job, and for a while, it was good.
 It took a change in management, and the ship sunk like the Titanic in the Atlantic waters with no time to escape.